omerlandau/MHR-NLP-Transformers/README.md

 ### How to generate resuls?
 In order to evaluate a trained model one should excecute the following command.
 We expose several evaluation options:

 * It is possible to save the alphas matrix to a .pkl, in a similar path of the checkpoint, but with 'alphas_eval' root folder name instead of the checkpoints folder name.
+In order to do so, one should use the "--keep-alphas-eval "yes"" flag.
 The .pkl file contains a data structure of :
         {"encoder": [{"self_attn": []} for i in range(num_of_encoder_layers)],
         "decoder": [{"self_attn": [], "enc_attn": []} for i in range(num_of_decoder_layers)]}
-So, for example, in order to get the alpha matrix of encoder's layer 4 self attention heads one can get data_loaded_from_pkl['encoder'][4]['self_sttn'].
+So, for example, in order to get the alpha matrix of encoder's layer 4 self attention heads one can get: data_loaded_from_pkl['encoder'][4]['self_sttn'].

-* Same goes for the heads cosine similarity
+* Same goes for the heads cosine similarity with the flag --save-heads-cos_sim "yes" and the folder name "cosine_similarities_eval".

+*

 ```bash
 CUDA_VISIBLE_DEVICES=0 fairseq-generate data-bin/iwslt14.tokenized.de-en